Breast Reconstruction Houston

 A mastectomy involves removing all the breast tissue and leaving behind a thin layer of skin and fat.
-Dr. Hsu works with surgeons who perform either skin sparring or nipple sparring mastectomies.
+Dr. Hsu works with surgeons who perform either skin sparing or nipple sparing mastectomies.
 That means as much skin as possible is saved, sometimes including the nipple and areola as well.
 Saving as much skin as possible will give you the best results.
 Much of this is dependent upon how large the cancer is and where it is located.
-Ask Dr. Hsu if you’re a good candidate for nipple sparring mastectomy.
+Ask Dr. Hsu if you’re a good candidate for nipple-sparing mastectomy.

 There are three distinctly different types of procedures used in breast reconstruction surgery.